 “When they are deciding this, the search engines do not just look at the content of the page; they also look at the number of links pointing to that page from external websites and the quality of those external websites.
 Generally speaking, the more high-quality websites that link to you, the more likely you are to rank well in search results.”

 Link building needs to be closely aligned with your keyword research to make sure you’re getting the right kind of traffic.
+Gaining backlinks to your website is meaningless if the sites and the people that visit them are in no way relevant to you.
 But ultimately, no matter what type of business you are, if you’re getting more of your target customers to visit your website, you’re more likely to be achieving your goals and conversion targets.

 Why Google rankings matter